sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 - [ ] Expose only <CatalogExplorer /> component, not the view options and list/graph subcomponents that require parent components to assemble them repetitively.
 - [ ] Unify catalog groups and user groups.
 - [ ] Don't hardcode components and groups in code.
 - [ ] Allow collapsing file tree to make it more like browsing components (and remember this setting in temporary settings).
+Also show all source locations when viewing a component.

 Renames:
 - [ ] SourceLocationSet => SourceSet?